Local Information

 Triangle NC Area Communities

-The Research Triangle Region is a North Carolina metropolitan area commonly referred to as "The Triangle", commonly associated with the cities of Raleigh, Durham, Cary and Chapel Hill.
+The Research Triangle Region is a North Carolina metropolitan area commonly referred to as "The Triangle."
+It is associated with the cities of Raleigh, Durham, and Chapel Hill, though has since meant to encompass much of the surrounding areas as well.
 It has become one of the fastest growing metropolitan areas in the country.
-From its original anchor counties of Wake, Durham and Orange, it has experienced rapid expansion to also include Chatham County, Johnston County, Franklin County and parts of the counties of Granville in the north and Alamance to the west.
+From its original anchor counties of Wake, Durham and Orange, it has experienced rapid expansion to also include Chatham County, Johnston County, Franklin County, and parts of the counties of Granville in the North, and Alamance to the West.

 Select an Area